SwiftUI offers several mechanisms to pass data between views.

 Propagating values up a view hierarchy using SwiftUI’s view preferences

-Preferences are quite complex to use and need several moving parts.
-It’s much easier to pass a value from a single origin down a tree than to combine values coming up from views at different levels in a hierarchy.
+Preferences are pretty complex to use and need several moving parts.
+It’s much easier to pass a value from a single origin down a tree than to combine values from views at different levels in a hierarchy.

-Preferences are rarely necessary for standard iOS apps, so they are outside of this article’s scope.
+Preferences are rarely necessary for standard iOS apps, so they are outside this article’s scope.

 But you can still see them in action in your apps.
 For example, you set the title of a navigation bar using the .navigationTitle view modifier.